 - Evaluations ~ Meetings with the evaluee

 Who can be an LFA rep?

-An LFA rep needs to be a continuing, regular or reg-in-temp faculty member who has completed their final evaluation.
+An LFA rep needs to be a continuing, regular or reg-in-temp faculty member who has completed their final evaluation; the same applies for all members of a faculty selection or evaluation committee.
 This avoids any possibility or perception of conflict of interest in the hiring or evaluation process.